csb206/visualizationSoftware/README.md

 xData={}
 yData={}

-xData.map(function(d, i) { to return x and y values in the data sets.
+xData.map(function(d, i) { to return x and y values

-barChart() is the main function of the graph creation.
+Note: When you iterate through xData and yData, make sure to set each value of x to "xValue" and y to "yValue"

+Use barChart(). function to create graph.

 ```